FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 }
 ```

-The `attestationObject` contains items such as:
+The `attestationObject` contains the `credentialId` and the `credentialPublicKey`.

-- the credential Id
-- the public key
+Store them both.
+You'll use the `credentialId` in future authentication flows to request that particular credential from an available authenticator.
+The corresponding public key is used to validate the signature on assertions from an authenticator.

-Store the `credentialId` to identify the user and the public key used when verifying the assertions generated by the other ceremonies.
-You must also verify the `challenge` and `type` in the `clientDataJSON` object.
+You must also verify the `challenge` and `type` in the `clientDataJSON` object are as expected.

 You may have noticed that at registration, the website passes down user information.
 This implies that you know who the user is.
 Typically, you can require another form of authentication first (i.e. user and password) and then the user will associate a WebAuthn credential with this account to make their future authentication easier.

 As the relying party (website), you may specify what type of authenticators you want to support.
 You can’t get too granular, but you can specify if you only want to support platform authenticators or cross-platform authenticators.

-Next, let's look at the attestation ceremony.
+Next, let's look at attestation.

-## The Attestation Ceremony
+## Attestation

-Attestation is the third major ceremony and the question it answers is: How do I know this authenticator the user is using is legitimate?
-It does this through a chain of signatures.
+Attestation is the process of answering the question: How do I know this authenticator the user is using is legitimate?

+Attestation answers this this through signatures.
 Each type of authenticator has a shared private key.
 This key is totally separate from private keys used for the authentication and registration ceremonies, which are tied to individual websites.
-The corresponding public key is stored in a public metadata registry.
+The corresponding public key is stored in a public metadata registry or otherwise made available.
 Here's the [FIDO alliance metadata service](https://fidoalliance.org/metadata/).

 With attestation, you ask the authenticator to create a signature with the common private key, and then verify it with the public key from the registry.